Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Try to have stakeholders from different groups (or all stakeholders) represented on your committees and in your project leadership.

-• Provide opportunities beyond code contribution for stakeholders to contribute to the project that match the preferences and styles of different people.
+• Provide opportunities beyond code contribution for stakeholders to contribute to the project that matches the preferences and styles of different people.

 • Offer as many community resources in as many languages and as many accessible formats as possible